Cancer information from diagnosis to treatment and after cancer care.

 calls to a Cancer Council nurse for information and support today.
 7,039 calls last year.

-Quitline calls providing support to people wanting to quit smoking.
+Quitline calls providing support to people wanting to quit smoking today.
 7,774 calls last year.